alhajee/ckan/doc/maintaining/background-tasks.rst

 Background job queues
 =====================
-By default, all functionality related to background jobs uses a single job queue that is specific to the current CKAN instance.
+By default, all functionality related to background jobs uses a single job queue that is specific to the current FMLD instance.
 However, in some situations it is useful to have more than one queue.
 For example, you might want to distinguish between short, urgent jobs and longer, less urgent ones.
 The urgent jobs should be processed even if a long and less urgent job is